ziegler-daniel/spring-password-demo/README.md

 You can create a new user with the following curl call:
 `curl -d '{"username": "test", "password": "test"}' -H 'Content-Type: application/json' -X POST http://localhost:8080/api/v1/user/register`

-This will create the user "test" with password "test".
+This will create the user "test" with the password "test".
 The password encoder used to store the password is defined in [application.properties](src/main/resources/application.properties).

 ## Login